-Your CCG should regularly review and update your care plan to make sure it's working well and you're getting the right care.
+Your ICB or LHB should regularly review and update your care plan to make sure it's working well and you're getting the right care.
 Reviews will also consider if you still qualify for NHS Continuing Healthcare.
 NHS Continuing Healthcare can stop when your needs change - for example, if a condition improves and you need less support.

-You'll be reviewed no later than three months after you qualify for NHS Continuing Healthcare, and at least once a year after that.
+You'll have a review no later than three months after you qualify for NHS Continuing Healthcare, and at least once a year after that.

-During a review, your previous Decision Support Tool (DST) will usually be looked at again.
+During a review, any previous Decision Support Tool (DST) will usually be looked at again.
 You and/or your representative should be there for any review.